jorisgp/sort-nested-json/readme.md

 ## Usage

-Here is an basic example of using sort-nested-json on an array filled with JSON objects.
+Here is an basic example of using sort-nested-json on an array filled with objects.

 ```js